-If the depth measurement feature is activated it is possible to take depth measurement estimations.
-To take a depth measurement first pinpoint the position of the line.
+If the depth measurement feature is activated, it is possible to take depth measurement estimations.

+To take a depth measurement, first, pinpoint the position of the line as above.
 Place the vLoc3 receiver's tip on the ground, making sure it is vertical and across the line, i.e., the compass indicating Forward/Back.
 Momentarily press the "i" button.

-The screen will change to a screen similar to the one to the right.
+The screen will change to a screen similar to the one on the right.

-If Omni mode is selected, the locator's orientation is not important, but it is still necessary to pinpoint the line accurately before taking a depth measurement.
+If the Omni mode is selected, the locator's orientation is not important, but it is still necessary to pinpoint the line accurately before taking a depth measurement.

-When taking a depth reading the signal current value will also be displayed.
+The signal current value will also be displayed.
 This feature is useful for confirming that the detected signal is radiating from the correct line.
-If the signal is bleeding off onto other services these signals will generally be less than that of the originating signal.
-However, care should be taken as the signal current will gradually reduce over the length of the line.
-Watching for a sudden drop in current over distance should indicate that either:
+If the signal is "bleeding off" onto other services, these signals will generally be less than that of the originating signal.
+However, care should be taken as the signal current will gradually reduce over the length of the line, but watching for a sudden drop in current over distance should indicate that either:

-- There is a ground fault on the line which is a shunting signal to ground. - 2 There is a Tee off from the mainline. - 3 The operator has migrated from the connected line to a line with some signal bled across from the mainline.
+- There is a ground fault on the line, which is a shunting signal to the ground. - 2.
+There is a "Tee" off from the mainline. - The operator has migrated from the connected line to a line with some signal bled across from the mainline.